Spiced venison with pear chutney and sweet spicy parsnip chips

-Wrap the venison in cling film, without covering the ends to form a sausage-shape.
+Wrap the venison in aluminium foil, without covering the ends to form a sausage-shape.
 Slice into four pieces.

-Heat a frying pan until hot, add the oil and sear the cut ends of each piece of venison (not allowing the cling film to touch the pan).
+Heat a frying pan until hot, add the oil and sear the cut ends of each piece of venison.

-Remove the venison from the pan, place onto a baking tray and discard the cling film from the venison.
+Remove the venison from the pan, place onto a baking tray and discard the foil from the venison.

 Mix together the mustard and honey in a small bowl.
 Stir in the ginger, sesame seeds and coriander seeds.
 Brush the venison liberally with the mustard-honey paste.

 Place into the oven and cook for 12-15 minutes, depending on how well-done you like your meat.